President Of TrainSmart, Inc.

 Anyone who has ever handled hiring either employees or vendors/suppliers/partners knows that first impressions are not always the most trustworthy.
 Too often, you hear people say, ’But, they interviewed so well!’

-While no approach is full-proof, following this approach can save you time, money and heartache.
+While no approach is foolproof, following this approach can save you time, money, and heartache.

 Prior to the interview, request a sample of their work. eLearning, podcasts are the easiest, to review but if you are looking for an instructor-led or virtual workshop, request either a participant or facilitator guide.
 If they are not comfortable sharing the entire document, ask if you can review a section of one workshop.
 If still resistant or the vendor is under contractual restrictions, suggest a GoToMeeting or WEBEX meeting where you can be shown samples.